-For FY 2019, DC Medicaid will move from version 3.11 of the national relative weights to version 3.13.
+For FY 2021, DC Medicaid will utilize version 3.15 of the national relative weights with DC specific weights for EAPGs 269 (0.25633) and 493 (0.180232).
+The DC-specific weights for these EAPGs are higher than the national weights.
 EAPG national relative weights are calculated by 3M Health Information Systems based on Medicare claims data.

 During the design of the EAPG payment method, DHCF did examine other options for relative weights.
-After review, the District opted to use the national relative weights because statistically valid District-specific relative weights are not feasible due to the District's small volume of Medicaid claims.
+After review, the District opted to use the national relative weights because statistically valid District-specific relative weights are not feasible due to the small volume of Medicaid claims.
 The national relative weights are updated annually by 3M and use EAPG default settings which align more closely with the District's overall approach and goals.
 Other Medicaid programs also use or plan to use the national relative weights for their EAPG-based payment method.